Cookie Management

 You can create rules using the add rule button in either the managed or unmanaged tabs.

-- Rule: This is the formula that DataGrail will use to match against the specific cookies should be blocked and deleted within a data subject's browser storage.
+- Rule: This is the formula that DataGrail will use to match against the specific cookies that should be blocked and deleted within a data subject's browser storage.

 - Rules can contain a wildcard denoted with an asterisk (*) at the end of the rule.